20 Christmas Europe Breaks For Every Budget

 17. Nuremberg

-Nuremberg, Bavaria is the perfect Christmas city break in Europe.
+Nuremberg, Bavaria, is the perfect Christmas city break in Europe.

-Dating from the early 1600s, Nuremberg’s Christmas market occupies the Main Square under the towering Frauenkirche (Chruch of Our Lady).
+From the early 1600s, Nuremberg’s Christmas market occupies the Main Square under the towering Frauenkirche (Chruch of Our Lady).

-The stalls, with their candy-striped awnings, occupy in neat little rows.
-The stalls sell all manner of traditional handicrafts, including little “smoker” men (carved figures that hold smoking incense inside) and carved wooden toys.
+The stalls sell all traditional handicrafts, including little “smoker” men, carved figures holding smoking incense inside, and carved wooden toys.

-On weekends, the Nuremberg Christmas market is a throbbing mass of people huddling together to stay warm.
-During the week, you can explore the market in tranquillity, eat the local Nuremberg sausages (eaten three in a roll) and drink gluhwein (hot mulled wine).
+During the week, you can explore the market in tranquillity, eat the local Nuremberg sausages (eaten three in a roll), and drink gluhwein (hot mulled wine).

 By Lance & Laura | Travel Addicts

-Nuremberg | Christmas Europe BreaksWhere to go for winter holidays in Europe- Bavaria?
+Where to go for winter holidays in Europe- Bavaria?

 18. Prague: Sip Svařák, See Snow

-Prague is one of the most magical places you could spend a European Christmastime city break.
-Prague Castle sits on top of the hill and looks beautiful with a dusting of snow on it, and the Christmas markets in the Old Town have a festive, celebratory atmosphere.
+Prague Castle sits on top of the hill and looks beautiful with a dusting of snow, and the Christmas markets in the Old Town have a festive, celebratory atmosphere.

 Or you can curl up in a café with a view of the Vltava river with a cup of coffee and a Kafka book and watch the snowfall.